 You should also consider when the best time is to sell your car based on demand and seasonality.
 For example, convertibles will be more desirable in summer and therefore demand a higher price, whereas SUVs will be more desirable in the colder, winter months.
 Unless you are in a rush to cash in on your car, you may want to consider waiting until the best time of the year.

 When you sell your car to a dealership, they will know what price they’re able to offer based on factors such as their profit margins, sales targets and buyer interest in that particular vehicle.
 However, there may be an opportunity to negotiate a better price for your car if they show an interest.
-Learning how to negotiate the best price for your car could result in you having more cash for your next purchase.
+Learning how to negotiate the best price for your car could result in you getting the best price for your car.

 Part-exchanging your car may seem like a logical decision if you are in the market for a new car and want to sell your current vehicle at the same time.
 When you trade-in your car, you can either take out finance for the difference in value between the new car and your current vehicle or pay the difference in cash.

 Whilst it may seem like a good solution to part-exchange, it can be a complex process as you are merging two transactions into one.
 If you are going to part-exchange, we would recommend keeping the two deals separate to ensure you’re getting a fair price for your current car and the car you want to purchase.
 Your best option may be to get a price for your car before stating that you are interested in part-exchanging to ensure you can negotiate the best price.